bagder/uncurled/maintain/docs.md

 answers to their problems by reading rather than asking questions that take time for other humans to respond to.

-By extending and polishing the documentation, you ideally set yourself up and offload work from your future self from questions.
+By extending and polishing the documentation, you ideally set yourself up to offload work from your future self from questions.

 Providing clear and accurate documentation is hard and I have learned that you